Recover a protected system with Manager (RMC)

 Important Note: If you are downloading a virtual disk image to be used in Bare Metal Recovery of a protected system, you must chose either VMDK, VMDK Sparse, or VHDX formats.
 The recommended format for Bare Metal Recovery is VHDX in Dynamic format for best download speeds.

-After selecting your disk export format, if the format selected supports a choice between Static and Dynamic mode you will be prompted for this choice.
+Note: You have now selected your disk export format.
+If the format you have selected requires a choice between Static and Dynamic mode you will be prompted for this choice.

 Click the desired protected system to continue.